-How to claim benefits To obtain claim forms or other claims filing advice or answers about our benefits, contact us at 800-638-8432 or at our website at www.rcbphealth.com.
+How to claim benefits

+To obtain claim forms or other claims filing advice or answers about our benefits, contact us at 800-638-8432 or at our website at www.rcbphealth.com.

 In most cases, providers and facilities file claims for you.
 Your physician must file on the form CMS-1500, Health Insurance Claim Form.
 Your facility will file on the UB-04 form.
 For claims questions and assistance, call us at 800-638-8432.

 When you must file a claim - such as for services you received overseas or when another group health plan is primary - submit it on the CMS-1500 or a claim form that includes the information shown below.
-Send your claims to: Rural Carrier Benefit Plan P O Box 7404 London KY 40742-7404 Bills and receipts should be itemized and show: • Name of patient, date of birth and relationship to enrollee; • Plan identification number of the enrollee; Name, address and tax identification number of the person or firm providing the services or supplies; • Dates that services or supplies were furnished; • Diagnosis; Valid medical or ADA dental code if it exists or a description of each service or supply; and • The charge for each service or supply.
+Send your claims to:

+Rural Carrier Benefit Plan P O Box 14079 Lexington, KY 40512-4079

+Bills and receipts should be itemized and show:

+- Name of patient, date of birth and relationship to enrollee; - Plan identification number of the enrollee; - Name, address and tax identification number of the person or firm providing the services or supplies; - Dates that services or supplies were furnished; - · Diagnosis; - Valid medical or ADA dental code if it exists or a description of each service or supply; and - The charge for each service or supply.

 Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.

+In addition:

-In addition: • Generally, you need to complete only one claim form each calendar year.
-You should also complete a new claim form if the claim is for an accidental injury, your mailing address changes, or if your other insurance/Medicare coverage changes. • You must send a copy of the explanation of benefits (EOB) form you received from any primary payor (such as the Medicare Summary Notice (MSN)) with your claim.
-See Section 9 for Medicare claims. • Bills for private duty nursing care in the home must show that the nurse providing the care is a Registered (RN) or Licensed Practical Nurse (LPN).
-You should also include a copy of the initial history and physical from the attending physician indicating the duration and frequency of the nursing care along with the nursing notes. • Claims for rental or purchase of durable medical equipment must include the price of the equipment, a prescription and a written statement from the physician specifying the medical necessity, including the diagnosis, and the estimated length of time needed. • Claims for dental care must include a copy of the itemized bill from the dentist (including the information above) and the dentist's Federal Tax ID number.
-The Plan
+- Generally, you need to complete only one claim form each calendar year.
+You should also complete a new claim form if the claim is for an accidental injury, your mailing address changes, or if your other insurance/Medicare coverage changes. - You must send a copy of the explanation of benefits (EOB) form you received from any primary payor (such as the Medicare Summary Notice (MSN)) with your claim.
+See Section 9 for Medicare claims. - Claims for rental or purchase of durable medical equipment must include the price of the equipment, a prescription and a written statement from the physician specifying the medical necessity, including the diagnosis, and the estimated length of time needed. - Claims for dental care must include a copy of the itemized bill from the dentist (including the information above) and the dentist's Federal Tax ID number.

-(including the information above) and the dentist's Federal Tax ID number.
 The Plan does not have a separate dental claim form.